Gdańsk

 Gdańsk is home to the University of Gdańsk, Gdańsk University of Technology, the National Museum, the Gdańsk Shakespeare Theatre, the Museum of the Second World War, the Polish Baltic Philharmonic, the Polish Space Agency and the European Solidarity Centre.
 Among Gdańsk's most notable historical landmarks are the Town Hall, the Green Gate, Artus Court, Neptune's Fountain, and St. Mary's Church, one of the largest brick churches in the world.
 The city is served by Gdańsk Lech Wałęsa Airport, the country's third busiest airport and the most important international airport in northern Poland.

 Gdańsk is among the most visited cities in Poland, having received 3.4 million tourists according to data collected in 2019.
 The city also hosts St. Dominic's Fair, which dates back to 1260, and is regarded as one of the biggest trade and cultural events in Europe.
-Gdańsk has also topped rankings for the quality of life, safety and living standards worldwide, and its historic city centre has been listed as one of Poland's national monuments.
+In a 2019 quality of life ranking, Gdańsk achieved the highest placement among all Polish cities.
+Its historic city centre has been listed as one of Poland's national monuments.
+In 2025, Gdańsk became a UNESCO City of Literature.
 Provided by Wikipedia

 Showing 1 - 3 results of 3 for search 'Danzig', query time: 0.01s Refine Results